minnehkamau/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  1. I got error 500 and I looked at the server side.
+  2. I got "NameError (uninitialized constant     ToysController::Toys):"
+  3. I checked the create action and found out the it was like this def create toy = Toys.create(toy_params) render json: toy, status: :created end
+  4. I corrected the create action to def create toy = Toy.create(toy_params) render json: toy, status: :created end

 - Update the number of likes for a toy

   - How I debugged:
+1. While liking the toy, an error of   `Uncaught (in promise) SyntaxError: Unexpected end of JSON input was displayed.
+2. Confirming the update method in the controllers,  I realized that what was being returned is `toy.update(toy_params)` which is not a valid JSON response.
+3. I added the render method and changed it to `render json: toy.update(toy_params)`

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+1. On clicking the 'donate a toy to goodwill' button, I got 404 error.
+2. Checking the controllers, the delete action was defined  but the route was not defined in the route file.
+3. Therefore, I added the destroy route to the resources.ie `resources :toys, only: [:index, :create, :update, :destroy]`